Generative Priors for MRI Reconstruction Trained from Magnitude-Only Images Using Phase Augmentation: Methods

 As for training data, we use human brain images from the Autism Brain Imaging Data Exchange (ABIDE)\cite{Martino_Mol.Psychiatr._2013,Martino_Scien.Data_2017}.
 After we downloaded the dataset, which comes in 3D volumes in NII\footnote[1]{The Neuroimaging Informatics Technology Initiative (NIfTI) is an open file format commonly used to store brain imaging data obtained using Magnetic Resonance Imaging methods.} format, we performed the following steps to preprocess it.

-\begin{enumerate} \item Load each 3D volume and resample it with the conform function of NiBabel\cite{Brett_Nibabel_5.1.0} to make its axial plane have a size of 256~$\times$~256. \item Split the volume into 2D image slices that are oriented in axial plane. \item Add background Gaussian noise ($\mu=0.003, \sigma=5$) to all slices, and then normalize every slice by dividing by its maximum pixel value. \item Crop a 30~$\times$~30 patch from the XY-corner of each normalized slice and compute the mean $\mu$ and standard deviation $\sigma$ over all pixels of the patch. \item Exclude slices from phase augmentation when mean $\mu < 0.04$ and standard deviation $\sigma < 0.0061$. \end{enumerate}
+\begin{enumerate} \item Load each 3D volume and resample it with the conform function of NiBabel\cite{Brett_Nibabel_5.1.0} to make its axial plane have a size of 256~$\times$~256. \item Split the volume into 2D image slices that are oriented in axial plane. \item Add background Gaussian noise ($\mu=0.003, \sigma=5$) to all slices as it usually present in MR images, and then normalize every slice by dividing its maximum pixel value. \item Crop a 30~$\times$~30 patch from the XY-corner of each normalized slice and compute the mean $\mu$ and standard deviation $\sigma$ over all pixels of the patch. \item Exclude slices (without image content) from phase augmentation when mean $\mu < 0.04$ and standard deviation $\sigma < 0.0061$. \end{enumerate}